Hannah Cole for Whistlefish

-- Two Dogs and an Awning has 700 dog-walking posts
+- Two Dogs and an Awning has 700 walks

-- Countryside Dog Walks & Countryside Books publish nice guide books, some are a few years old, so check for updates.
+- Countryside Dog Walks & Countryside Books publish nice books

-- Driving with Dogs lists walks near motorway junctions
+- Driving with Dogs (walks near motorway exits)

-- Positive dog training keeps dogs safe If you see a dog fight, use the ‘wheelbarrow method’ to each grab back legs of each dog to wheel away from each other in a circle, then separate to calm them down.
+- Positive dog training keeps dogs safe If you see a dog fight, use the ‘wheelbarrow method’ to each grab back legs of each dog to wheel away from each other in a circle, then separate to calm.

 - Check tide times (and beach bans) to avoid wasted journeys.
 Avoid tidal causeways or sinking mud (Weston-super-Mare, Morecambe, Holy Island).
 If used, ensure dog lifejackets are fitted correctly and comfortable.